grantmacken/openresty-existdb/notes/eXist-service.md

 When the appropriate log entry is logged we know we have successfully stopped or started the service.
 Doing it this way we should get as graceful shutdown.

 - exServiceState : should provide a view of the state of the service.
 It is called after you stop or start the service.
+This call also uses nmap to see if port 8080 is open or closed

-## Modifying init parameters
+## Modifying Init Parameters

 In `mk-includes/ex-service.mk` can redefine the systemd eXist.service.
 In the service I have added